 - Decide if you want to keep on it, switch to another, or even mix them together (for example, intermittent fasting paired with the Mediterranean diet)

-Everybody has unique nutritional needs, so take as much time as necessary to try these trending diets and find the best one for you.
+Everybody has unique nutritional needs when it comes to dieting, so take as much time as necessary to try these trending diets and find the best one for you.